jcolag/entropy-arbitrage/2022-04-28-generations.md

  >
  > **CHEKOV**: Twelve years, sir.

 We don't know anything about Sulu's family situation prior to this, but this exchange tells us that this film probably takes place at least twelve years after we last saw the crew in **The Undiscovered Country**, rather than the three years between releases.
-Actor [Jacqueline Kim](https://en.wikipedia.org/wiki/Jacqueline_Kim) would have been roughly twenty-nine years old at the time, though, so the intended timing depends on Sulu's unknown personal relationship.
+Actor {% wiki Jacqueline_Kim|Jacqueline Kim|en %} would have been roughly twenty-nine years old at the time, though, so the intended timing depends on Sulu's unknown personal relationship.

  > **CHEKOV**: I was never that young.
  >